RamonCarloFrancisco/Document_Tracking/README.md

 GitHub Pages Limitations

 GitHub Pages can only serve static HTML, CSS, and JavaScript files.
-Since this system is built with PHP and requires database connectivity, the live demo is non-functional on GitHub Pages.
+Since this system is built with Flutter (.dart) and requires database connectivity, the live demo is non-functional on GitHub Pages.
-About This Repository

 This repository contains the complete source code for the NCCP Document Tracking System, compiled as static files for version control and sharing purposes.
-Technology Stack

 Backend: PHP
 Frontend: Flutter (.dart)